NALP’s President serves as

 President make a commitment to the association to serve as described

-- With the President, Vice-President for Member Services and Education, and Vice-President for Finance, serves as an officer of the association.
+- With the President, Vice-President for Diversity, Equity, and Inclusion, Vice-President for Member Services and Education, and Vice-President for Finance, serves as an officer of the association.

 the event that the President is unable to fulfill their